History of AVCon

 July 23rd, 24th and 25th, 2010 – Adelaide Convention Centre

 To generate hype, Team AVCon vowed to dye current convenor Tom Baker’s hair pink if they reached 2000 pre-reg weekend ticket sales.
-This is met, and the results can be seen here.
+This goal is met, and the results can be seen here.

 A special promotions team that includes cosplayers acting as real-life versions of AVCon mascots Ayvee and Switch is assembled.